asahala/BabyLemmatizer/README.md

 2. [Python 3.9+](https://www.python.org/downloads/)

 BabyLemmatizer has been tested with Python 3.9 and OpenNMT-py 3.2.0 and it's highly recommended to use these versions for the virtual environment. **Versions other than 3.2.0 of OpenNMT might cause unexpected crashes.** See instructions below for installing the supported version.

+Note that OpenNMT might fail to install older PyTorch versions as of 2025!

 # Setting up BabyLemmatizer
 The easiest way to get BabyLemmatizer running is to create a Python 3.9 virtual environment for OpenNMT-py.
 This ensures that you have permanently all necessary requirements installed and they do not conflict with your other libraries.
 This is fairly simple to do: